Barking Owl – barks like a dog or cries like a woman

 Barking Owl Distribution

-There are two subspecies of Barking Owl: one occurring in south-eastern and south-western Australia and another living in northern Western Australia, far north Queensland and Northern Territory.
+There are two subspecies of this nocturnal owl: one occurring in south-eastern and south-western Australia and another living in northern Western Australia, far north Queensland and Northern Territory.

 Barking Owl does not live in the central part of Australia.